Pythm/ad-Lightwand/README.md

 Each app contains one 'Room' with all of the sensors you want to use for that room and define all the lights to automate the way you want.

 ### Mode change events
 This app listens to event "MODE_CHANGE" in Home Assistant to set different light modes with 'normal' mode as default setting.
-See my ModeManagement example code if you want to automate some default away/morning/night modes.
+See my ModeManagement example code if you want to automate some default away/morning/night modes. https://github.com/Pythm/ad-ModeManagement

 Options is to call new mode from another app with:

     self.fire_event("MODE_CHANGE", mode = 'your_mode_name')

-Or define scripts and activate in lovelace to trigger an event like this:
+Or define scripts in Home Assistant and activate with automation/in lovelace to trigger an event:

     day:
       alias: "Day"